zelos-alpha/demeter/docs/source/quickstart.md

 1. ```market.data_path = "../data"``` Set data folder for uniswap markets. data_path is the target folder path for demeter-fetch.
 1. Call market.load_data.
 The most important parameter is start_date and end_date.
 It decides the time range of backtesting.
+Since time range in this example is one day(1440 minutes), actuator will iterate 1440 times in backtesting.
 1. ```actuator = Actuator()``` Define actuator which controls the whole test process, and keeps backtest result.
-1. An actuator has a preset broker.
+1. ```broker = actuator.broker```.
+Actuator instance has a preset broker.
 Now you can set initial token balance to broker.
 These assets are the principal of your investment.
-1. ```actuator.broker.add_market(market)```, now broker will have a market to invest.
+1. ```broker.add_market(market)```, now broker will have a market to invest.
 1. ```actuator.strategy = MyFirstStrategy()```, set strategy for actuator.
 1. ```actuator.set_price(market.get_price_from_data())```.
 Set price.
 Those price will be used in all markets.
 Usually, you will have to find the price list from outer source.
 Luckily, Swap event log of uniswap contains price